 There are numerous advantages to using acupressure.

-- Acupressure is non-invasive and does not produce any of the undesirable or potentially harmful maternal and fetal side-effects associated with pharmacological pain relief.
+- Acupressure is non-invasive and does not produce any of the fetal side-effects associated with pharmacological pain relief.

 - It promotes partner involvement, requires minimal instruction and can be taught as part of routine antenatal care and childbirth education.

 - It doesn’t interfere with a woman’s freedom of movement during labour and can be used in all birth settings, including water birth.

 Acupressure is a simple, safe and effective hands-on technique originating in China that involves the manual stimulation of specific points, known as Acupoints, on the body by applying pressure to them using the fingers, elbows, palms, or blunt-tipped instruments.

 The aim of acupressure is to relieve pain and discomfort, and to promote healing.

 Over 4000 years ago, long before the advent of skin penetration using acupuncture needles, ancient Chinese medicine doctors would pinch, rub, press and scrape designated points on the body to stimulate energy circulation.
 Acupressure was the precursor to acupuncture.

 Traditional Chinese Medicine (TCM) is a rational, pragmatic medicine and any treatment is carefully selected for the greatest possible effect.
 Fortunately, the selection of a handful of useful acupoints to assist labour and childbirth has been thoroughly researched by our predecessors.
 These points have been tried and tested over centuries and are still used because they have proven to be so effective.